 Commercial Tenant Improvements 101: What to Expect When Updating a Small Office or Retail Space in Athens, GA

-Planning tenant improvements Athens GA can feel overwhelming if you’ve never updated a leased office or retail space before—especially when you’re trying to balance budget, timeline, and day-to-day operations.
+Planning tenant improvements in Athens, GA can feel overwhelming if you’ve never updated a leased office or retail space before—especially when you’re trying to balance budget, timeline, and day-to-day operations.
 This guide is for business owners, property managers, and first-time tenants who want a clear picture of what “tenant improvements” (often called “TI work”) typically includes and how the process usually unfolds.
 Understanding the basics helps you ask better questions, avoid costly surprises, and coordinate more smoothly with your landlord and contractor.
 In spring, many businesses also use the season’s momentum to refresh their spaces and prepare for busier months.

 The Essentials: Tenant Improvements in Plain Terms